-SEO encompasses a combination of tactics which are implemented to increase your website’s ranking in search engines’ results, and in turn increase your website’s traffic.
-While the topic is more advanced than many suspect and is constantly updated, it is best to initially ensure that you at least understand the basics of how it works and how you can use it.
+SEO encompasses a combination of tactics that are implemented to increase your website’s ranking in search engines’ results, and in turn, increase your website’s traffic.
+While the topic is more advanced than many suspects and is constantly updated, it is best to initially ensure that you at least understand the basics of how it works and how you can use it.

 You can also make sure your images are optimised, that you use headings and tags strategically, and that your content links back to relevant pages within your website and to other websites.
 Additionally, attempt to get relevant websites to link back to yours as well.

 Write with passion, and customers will be passionate about what you write

 When it comes to content, the main takeaway is to remember that you are creating it for someone to consume and enjoy.
 Be natural.
 Keep it simple.
 Be confident about what you are saying and let your passion shine through your content.
 Say what you have to say – in simple terms – and keep it short.
 Most importantly, have fun.
 Your content doesn’t have to be funny, but whoever is reading or watching it can tell if you enjoyed creating it.